okgrow/guides/guides-tools-links/README.md

 Useful Guides, Tools and Links
 ==========
-A collection of useful guides, tools and links that we use at OK GROW!
+A collection of useful guides, tools and links that we love at OK GROW!

 ---
 ## Guides